tnballo/high-assurance-rust/src/engage.md

 Consider shooting a link to a friend, they can read the whole book for free!

-Note that click on a subheading within a chapter will display a targeted URL for that section, in your browser's address bar.
+Clicking on a subheading within a chapter will display a targeted URL in your browser's address bar.

 ## Cite *High Assurance Rust*